sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

-To select the median of the trial-sorting values (here, median reaction time) for specifying the new time 0 (which will be at the response time minus the median reaction time), our convention is to use *Inf* the Matlab symbol for infinity in this box (as below).
+To select the median of the trial-sorting values (here, median reaction time) for specifying the new time 0 (which will be at the response time minus the median reaction time), our convention is to use *Inf* the MATLAB symbol for infinity in this box (as below).
 If you want to set a different value (for instance, while plotting an ERP image for one subject, you might want to use the median reaction time you computed for all your subjects), simply enter the value in ms